-The DNA damage response (DDR) is a signal transduction pathway that senses DNA damage and replication stress and sets in motion an organized response to protect the cell.
-A complex network of proteins is activated on induction of DNA damage.
-In a generalized view, sensor proteins recognize lesions and localize to sites of DNA damage.
-These in turn activate and recruit transducer proteins to the sites, which phosphorylate effectors or mediator proteins that influence cell activity.
-There are multiple cellular responses to DDR activation.
-One of them is cell cycle arrest, allowing time for DNA repair to occur, thereby preventing genome duplication or cell division in the presence of damaged DNA.
-In addition, the DNA damage response may induce cell death via apoptosis or cause cellular senescence.
+DNA damage is a phenomenon in which DNA nucleotide sequences that occur during replication are permanently altered and cause changes in genetic characteristics.
+The situation is divided into: substituent, deletion and insertion exon skipping.
+DNA damage response (DDR) is a signal transduction pathway that detects DNA damage and replication stress and initiates an organized response to protect cells.
+Inducing DNA damage activates complex protein networks.
+Broadly speaking, sensor proteins recognize lesions and localize to DNA damage sites.
+These in turn activate and recruit transducer proteins to this site, thereby phosphorylating effector or mediator proteins that affect cellular activity.
+There are a variety of cellular responses to DDR activation.
+One of these is cell cycle arrest, allowing time for DNA repair to prevent genomic duplication or cell division in the presence of damaged DNA.
+In addition, DNA damage responses may induce cell death or cause cellular senescence through apoptosis.